 Do not miss the parades, which change with the seasons.
 These immersive spectacles are dazzling, and the performers know exactly how to make younger audience members feel special and involved.

-Younglings too small for the rides in the new Star Wars: Galaxy's Edge can still enjoy interacting with the characters throughout the land—who are careful to not scare little ones—and slurping down a glass of frozen (non-dairy) blue or green milk, which can be ordered ahead with the Disney app.
+Younglings too small for the rides in Star Wars: Galaxy's Edge can still enjoy interacting with the characters throughout the land—who are careful to not scare little ones—and slurping down a glass of frozen (non-dairy) blue or green milk, which can be ordered ahead with the Disney app.

 Kids and Tweens (ages 6 to 12)

-Best attractions: Elementary-aged kids will still love much of the attractions mentioned above, but they’ll also revel in “big-kid” rides, including Radiator Springs Racers, the Incredicoaster, and Guardians of the Galaxy Mission Breakout, all at California Adventure, and the new Millennium Falcon: Smugglers Run in Star Wars: Galaxy's Edge.
+Best attractions: Elementary-aged kids will still love much of the attractions mentioned above, but they’ll also revel in “big-kid” rides, including Radiator Springs Racers, the Incredicoaster, and Guardians of the Galaxy Mission Breakout, all at California Adventure, and Millennium Falcon: Smugglers Run in Star Wars: Galaxy's Edge.

 If your attention-challenged offspring get rolling-eyes bored in line, hand them a device loaded with the Play Disney Parks app to let them access enhanced park experiences, find treasures hidden in plain sight, and answer Disney trivia questions.
 Or simply let them learn to cope with those waiting-for-a-ride feelings, just like you did when you were a kid.